Some presumptuous plugins out there inject themselves at the top of the WordPress admin menu,…

 - Logged Out Users will show the menu item to users that are not currently logged in.

-- By Role will bring up a set of drop-boxes listing every user role from site, by default Administrator, Editor, Author, Contributor and Subscriber.
+- By Role will bring up a set of drop-boxes listing every user role from the site, by default Administrator, Editor, Author, Contributor, and Subscriber.
 Simply check the boxes next to the labels to show the menu exclusively to that role.